U.S. Rep. Morgan Griffith said he feels some federal agencies should have done more to address opioid crisis

 Ninth District U.S. Rep. Morgan Griffith (R-Salem) said he feels a number of federal health and drug agencies should have done more to address the opioid epidemic and find non-opioid pain relievers and that “bad” pharmaceutical companies that made huge profits as they contributed to the opioid epidemic should be prosecuted civilly and/or criminally.

-Griffith, who is a former prosector, spent an hour Monday talking with the Martinsville Bulletin staff about a variety of issues, with the opioid epidemic that encompasses Martinsville — and Virginia as a whole — as a primary topic.
+Griffith, who is a former criminal defense attorney, spent an hour Monday talking with the Martinsville Bulletin staff about a variety of issues, with the opioid epidemic that encompasses Martinsville — and Virginia as a whole — as a primary topic.
 The meeting occurred before the announcement in Oklahoma of a judge’s finding against Johnson & Johnson for fueling the opioid crisis there.

 MARTINSVILLE BULLETIN: One of the real big issues in Martinsville [and a significant issue in Virginia and the region, too], is the opioid crisis.
 We’ve tried a lot of things.
 What aren’t we doing that we should be dong to address that?